Welcome to the Serversigns dev bukkit! Updated for 1.7.9 and 1.8-1.8.8 Spigot!

-ServerSigns (SVS) is a plugin that lets you add messages, player commands and server commands to configured blocks or signs.
+ServerSigns (SVS) is a plugin that lets you add messages, player commands, server commands, and other awesome features to configured blocks or signs.

-By saving the messages and commands in a yml-file ServerSigns will allow you to add as many messages and commands as you like, while still being able to write on the sign normally.
+By saving the data for ServerSigns in a yml-file we will allow you to add as many messages and commands as you like, while still being able to write on the sign normally.

 - No-limit: Unlimited commands per sign